Neo-Cyphers/AIResumeGenerator/Readme.md

 - Recommending keywords from job descriptions
 - Ensuring proper formatting and structure

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.